Husky Proofing Your Yard

 Hotwire does give a shock, it does not burn the hair or flesh.
 Hotwire is not deadly to animals or children.
 However, never leave small children unsupervised in an area where you have "live" wire.
 Just as you should never leave small children unsupervised with dogs.

-The rolling pin method.
 Someone that adopted a couple of huskies from us came up with the concept and it is quite the showstopper for a husky.
 Stop and think about how a rolling pin works, while you hold the handles, the outside turns around and around.
 By taking this same concept and say mounting a cable parallel with the top of your fence line, with support eye hooks at 10 foot (or less) intervals.
 Around the cable you would place 1 inch PVC pipe, around the 1 inch PVC pipe you would place 3 inch PVC pipe.
 Tighten up your cable and then your project is complete.

 After the installation of this system, you husky may give you the look that you won a round, but they will never admit it.
 Every time your husky tries to climb over your fence, they end up rolling back off the fence into your back yard.
 (Imagine trying to do a pull-up on a bar that keeps turning back toward you, you would find something else to do quickly, so will your husky).